(As an Amazon Associate, I earn from qualifying purchases.)

-About that Fling
+About That Fling

 Jenna grinned and took a sip of wine.
 “Your tie is too straight, your shirt is too pressed, and you don’t appear to have any piercings or tattoos.”